Pterygomandibular space

 The pterygomandibular space is a fascial space of the head and neck (sometimes also termed fascial spaces or tissue spaces).
 It is a potential space in the head and is paired on each side.
-It is located between the lateral pterygoid muscle and the medial surface of the ramus of the mandible.
+It is located between the medial pterygoid muscle and the medial surface of the ramus of the mandible.
 The pterygomandibular space is one of the four compartments of the masticator space.

 Location and structure

 Anatomic boundaries

 The boundaries of each pterygomandibular space are: